genshin-wishes/genshin-wishes-i18n/README.md

 Everybody is welcome to contribute by translating in their native language.

-For the moment, we support "by country" translations and not the full locale (country + language tag).

 ### How it works

 Genshin Wishes will be regularly updated by translations from this repository.

-- If a translation is missing, it will fallback to English
+- If a translation is missing, it will fallback to English (US)
 - If one file is incorrect, the whole country's folder will be automatically ignored until it's fixed
 - If you don't understand anything to GitHub, forks, commits & so on, you can always find someone to help you on Discord, or even simply send the files to a `@Founder`